max397574/better-escape.nvim/readme.md

 This is a lua version of [better_escape.vim](https://github.com/jdhao/better-escape.vim)

-A lot of people have mappings like `jk` or `jj` to esacpe insert mode.
+A lot of people have mappings like `jk` or `jj` to escape insert mode.
 The problem with this mappings is that whenever you type a `j`, neovim wait about 100-500ms (depending on your timeoutlen) to see, if you type a `j` or a `k` because these are mapped.
 Only after that time the `j` will be inserted.
 Then you always get a delay when typing a `j`.